Pop Quiz! Test Your Knowledge with 10 Intermediate French Quiz Resources

 The best test may actually be one that you make yourself.
 With flashcard programs, you have the benefit of choosing the words and phrases you want to study, and this can really speed up your language learning.

-What’s more, many of these programs use a sophisticated spaced repetition algorithm that presents the content to you in precisely timed intervals.
+What’s more, many of these programs use a sophisticated spaced repetition algorithm (also known as SRS) that presents the content to you in precisely timed intervals.
 This ensures that you’re spending enough time on the difficult words and less time on the words you’ve already mastered.

 Do you know when to use c’est vs. when to use il / elle est?